-The following role description refers to the main professional and individual requirements for those working as a clerk to the governing board in a maintained school, academy committee (local governing board) or trust board in an academy trust.
+The following role description refers to requirements for those working as a clerk to the governing board in a maintained school, academy committee (local governing body) or academy trust board.

-It is intended as a guide to support recruitment and development of clerks and should be adapted to suit the needs of your school based on its size, governance arrangements and levels of delegation.
+It is intended as a guide to support the recruitment and development of clerks and should be adapted to suit the needs of your school(s) based on size, governance arrangements and levels of delegation.